Zhalkhas/grgsm_docker/README.md

 # GRGSM DOCKER

-This docker image was created for R0 Crew report "Software Defined Radio for Dummies" Tested on bladeRF
+This docker image was created for R0 Crew report "Software Defined Radio for Dummies".
+Image tested on bladeRF.
 Image contains:
 * GNURadio: powerful tool for software radio implementation
 * gr-gsm: tool for GSM traffic capture and decoding using GNURadio